 The President is charged with and granted the authority of general management, supervision and oversight of the properties, assets, students, staff, faculty, and other officers of the institution.
 The President shall designate an individual to fulfill the duties of the office at those times the President is unavailable.
-In the absence of a Presidential designation or in the event of unavailability of all designees the Provost and Vice President for Academic Affairs shall fulfill those duties.
+In the absence of a Presidential designation or in the event of unavailability of all designees the Provost and Senior Vice President for Academic Affairs shall fulfill those duties.

 The President, or the President's designated representative, is authorized to add individuals to the salaried and hourly payrolls, to establish their duties, to grant leaves of absence, to determine and negotiate salary, wages, bonuses, overload compensation, benefits (including, but not limited to, health insurance, life insurance, long-term disability insurance, retirement programs and retirement benefits) and other conditions of employment with duly authorized officers and/or agents of certified collective bargaining units and with non-represented employees, and to discontinue, suspend or terminate employment of any employee subject to the following conditions:

 - Rates of pay must be in accordance with general wage and salary classification policies of the institution.

 - Second term appointment of employees with tenurable rank must have approval of the Board.

 - Changes in duties, discontinuance of employment or decrease in pay may be accomplished only in accord with applicable rules, policies and agreements, including the academic tenure policy where applicable.